Creating a Watercolor Painting From a Photo

 From the dropdown menu under Mode select Edge Only.
 You can also adjust the Quality but for this image it was left at low.
 Try experimenting with both the Radius and Threshold setting but values around 15 for the Radius and a Threshold of 52 were selected.
 The settings I used are shown below:

 When the Smart Blur is applied it appears with white lines on a black background, but here's a neat trick to inverse this.
-Press Image > Adjustments > Invert) (Ctrl I shortcut) to Invert the filter and now you have black lines on a white background.
+Press Ctrl I (shortcut) or Filter > Adjustment > Invert) and you'll now have black lines on a white background.

 If you feel the drawing effect needs to be a little bit stronger try adding Poster Edges Filter > Artistic >Poster Edges: